-Active maintenance time2 [hours] Time needed to perform the lifting (repair/replacement) phase of the required technicians to access the turbine.
+Active maintenance time 2 [hours] Time needed to perform the lifting (repair/replacement) phase of the technicians to access the turbine.

-Access needed [No, Yes] Specifies if access to an offshore structure is needed for the lifting

-(repair/replacement) phase of the maintenance action.
-This typically is the case only if a separate access vessel is needed for associated with transferring e.g. lifting equipment on the wind turbine or other logistics (associated with the maintenance action as such and not the access vessel and the transfer of technicians)
+Access needed [No, Yes] Specifies if access to an offshore structure is needed for the lifting associated with transferring e.g. lifting equipment on the wind turbine or other logistics (associated with the maintenance action as such and not the access vessel and the transfer of technicians) before work can start and the access vessel can move on.